Absolute First Album: Singles

-"Bo Peep Bo Peep" and "Like the First Time" were released simultaneously with the album on November 27, 2009.
-"Bo Peep Bo Peep" was a breakthrough for the group, with its cat dance becoming a craze in the country.
+"Bo Peep Bo Peep" was released with the digital album on November 27, 2009.
+It was a breakthrough for the group, with its cat dance becoming a craze in the country.
 The single peaked at number four upon the advent of the Gaon charts in January 2010.
-"Like the First Time" was successful for T-ara as well, it charted at number ten and both singles sold more than 1.6 million copies each in 2010 alone.
+"Like the First Time" was released as the album's fourth single on January 15, 2010, and both singles sold more than 1.6 million copies each in 2010 alone.
 The music video for "Like the First Time" features the group transforming member Hyo-min into a "sophisticated" version of herself.

 Breaking Heart

 In early February 2010, it was announced that T-ara would be re-releasing their album with two new songs in order to thank their fans for the success of their first album.
 Entitled Breaking Heart, the reissue centers around a "temptation of the devil" concept.
 Initial concept photos typo-ed the release as Braking Heart.
 Breaking Heart was physically released on March 3, 2010, in two editions: a standard, and a first press edition with a 56-page photobook.
 This edition was limited to 6,000 copies.
 The album was subsequently released in Taiwan as a CD and DVD package, with pre-orders that include a file folder.